 The best care you can give your Knock Out rose for optimal growth is making sure it's planted in its desired conditions of full sun and in soil that drains well with a pH of 6.0 to 6.5.
 Select a location where the rose has room to achieve its mature size without interference so it receives good air circulation to prevents potential disease problems.

 Water several times a week while the rose establishes itself.
 Once established, water regularly while the plant is flowering and when outdoor conditions are especially dry and hot.
 Using a several-inch layer of organic mulch will help the soil retain coolness and moisture and reduce unwanted growth in the area.
-Although not big feeders, you can apply a general-purpose blend for roses after the rose finishes a cycle of flowering.
+Although not big feeders, you can apply a general-purpose blend for roses after the rose finishes a cycle of flowering, if indicated by a soil test.
 Follow the directions on the package and water it into the soil after applying.